mrnorman/YAKL/README.md

 [] \_YAKL (...) {...}, and when using CUDA, the --expt-extended-lambda must be used with nvcc.

+The core operation for an Nvidia GPU parallelFor is as follows:

+yakl::Launcher<yakl::targetCUDA> launcher;
+launcher.parallelFor( [Number of threads] , [Functor to run] , [Parameters to pass to the functor...] );

+This will, in turn, call the functor for each thread, passing the index first, and then the parameters passed to parallelFor.

 For exmaples of how to use YAKL, see the .cpp example files.